Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Get-MsolContact.md

 ```

 ### -MaxResults
-The maximum number of results returned for a search.
+Specifies the maximum number of results that this cmdlet returns.
-If not specified, 500 results will be returned.
+The default value is 500.

 ```yaml
 Type: Int32